jarques/blog-challenege/README.md

 #### Getting Started
-First clone this repo to your local machine, the repo containts assets and boilerplate HTML/CSS to help you.
+First clone this repo to your local machine, the repo contains assets and boilerplate HTML/CSS to help you.

 ---------------